-IDEN NTIFICATION (THE EVALUATION PROCESS)1 1.
+IDENTIFICATION 1 1.
 Who is eligible for special education?
-2. Who decides if your child is eligible for special education?
-3. How do you find out if your child is eligible for special education?
-4. What is the referral process?
+1 2.
+Who decides if your child is eligible for special education?
+2 3.
+How do you find out if your child is eligible for special education?
+4 4.
+What is the referral process?
 5. How is a child evaluated for special education services?
-6. What rights do you have at the evaluation stage?
+4 6.
+What rights do you have at the evaluation stage?
 7. What are common problems at the evaluation stage?
-8. If your child sees professionals outside of the school system, how can they help in the evaluation process?
+7 8.
+If your child sees professionals outside of the school system, how can they help in the evaluation process?
 9. What if your child has been receiving early intervention services through the local Infants and Toddlers Program and will be turning three?
-SPEC CIALEDUCATION Appropriate Public Education in the Least Restrictive Environment) - IVIDUALIZED EDUCATION PROGRAM (IEP)11 What is an IEP?
-2. 3.
-What should happen at the IEP team meeting?
-4. Can your child participate in her IEP meeting?
+9 SPECIAL EDUCATION 10 1.
+What services must the schools provide?
+10 THE INDIVIDUALIZED EDUCATION PROGRAM (IEP) 11 1.
+What is an IEP?
+2. What should the IEP contain?
+3. What should happen at the IEP team meeting?
+4. Can my child participate in her IEP meeting?
 5. What problems may come up at the IEP team meeting?
 6. What is the timeline for IEP development and implementation?
 7. What happens to the IEP if a student transfers to a new school district?
-RELA ATED SERVICES16 PLA CEMENT17 1.
+16 RELATED SERVICES 1.
+What are related services?
+16 PLACEMENT 1.
 Placement in the least restrictive environment 2.
 What happens if a public placement cannot be found?
-3. Students placed in private schools by their parents

-- 4. What is home and hospital instruction? - 5.
-What rights do you have at the IEP development and placement stages?
+3. Students placed in private or nonpublic schools by their parents 4.
+What is home and hospital instruction?
+5. What rights do you have at the IEP development and placement stages?
+20 EXTENDED SCHOOL YEAR SERVICES (ESY) 20